 In Germany, the curricula are relatively strictly defined.
 The curriculum defines areas of competency, content fields and competency expectations.
-In the following some definitions are provided (Ministerium für Schule und Bildung des Landes Nordrhein-Westfalen 2019, p.10): Definition: Areas of competency\\\\\
+In the following some definitions are provided (Ministerium für Schule und Bildung des Landes Nordrhein-Westfalen 2019, p.10): Definition: Areas of competency

 "Areas of competence represent the basic dimensions of professional action.
 They serve to structure the individual sub-operations along the subject-specific cores and to clarify access for those involved in the teaching-learning process."
-(Ministerium für Schule und Bildung des Landes Nordrhein-Westfalen 2019, p.10) "Content areas systematize the following with their respective content focus the obligatory and indispensable subjects in comprehensive/secondary school lessons and provide indications for the content-related orientation of teaching and learning."
 (Ministerium für Schule und Bildung des Landes Nordrhein-Westfalen 2019, p.10)